ampproject/amphtml/extensions/amp-story/amp-story.md

 ##### publisher-logo-src [required]

 A URL to the story publisher's logo in square format (1x1 aspect ratio).
-For example `publisher-logo-src="https://example.com/logo/1x1.png"`, where 1x1.png is a 36x36 pixel logo.
+For example `publisher-logo-src="https://example.com/logo/1x1.png"`, where 1x1.png is a 36x36 px logo.

 ##### poster-portrait-src [required]